griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 ---------------
 In this vignette, we will demonstrate evaluation of neoantigen candidates predicted by pVACseq with pVACview using the built-in demo data.
 The demonstration dataset includes Class I and Class II neoantigen candidate files generated from the HCC1395 breast cancer cell line and its matched lymphoblastoid cell line HCC1395BL.
 You can also download the demo data `here <https://github.com/griffithlab/pVACtools/tree/master/pvactools/tools/pvacview/data>`_.

-:large:`Upload`
+:large:`Upload input data files`
 ____________________________

 First, navigate to the Upload page, and click on ``Load demo data``.
 This will immediately load:

-- A tsv of Class I data: a high level aggregated file that lists all MHC-class-I predicted epitopes, their binding affinity scores, and additional variant information (the coordinate, coverage, vaf, and expression of the variants and transcripts encoding the epitopes).
+- A tsv of Class I data: a high level aggregated file that lists all MHC-class-I predicted epitopes, their binding affinity scores, and additional variant information (genomic coordinates, coverage, VAF, and expression of the variants and transcripts encoding the epitopes).
 - A json file of Class I data: JSON file with detailed information about the predicted epitopes, formatted for pVACview.
 - A tsv for Class II data: an aggregated file that lists all MHC-class-II predicted epitopes.
 - A list of genes of interest: in this example, it's a tsv of the cancer census hotspot gene list from COSMIC.